shlomi1993/intro-to-robotics/README.md

 Note that we inferred that it doesn't matter if one of the other bumpers pressed because the driving is forward.
 We found that the rear bumpers never pressed, but sometimes the right or the left bumpers are pressed.
 We decided to ignore side presses because the driving is forward so we can save turnings.

 For more information about the exercise you can read the full report: https://github.com/shlomi1993/Intro-to-Robotics/blob/main/reports/Robotics%20-%20ex2%20-%20Report.pdf.

+You can find the experiment's definition in _krembot_ws/config/ex2.argos_, and the controller implementation in _krembot_ws/controllers/ex2_.

 To run the experiment, navigate to krembot_ws directory, and run the command:
 > $ scripts/run.sh wanderbot